rdmcoder123/CGPA-Calculator-FOR-KARE/README.md

 Folder Structure
 Here is an overview of the folder structure in the project:

-bash

 CGPA-Calculator/
 │
 ├── app.py              # The main Streamlit app that runs the calculator ├── requirements.txt    # List of dependencies to install
 └── README.md           # This file
-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Acknowledgments
 Streamlit: For providing a simple way to create web apps using Python.